bouraqadi/PharoMisc/README.md

 ## B
 - [BooleanExpressions](/BooleanExpressions): This package introduces extensions to collections to make it easy to write usual expressions.
 The goal is to avoid writing long sequences of logic messages `and:` and `or:`
+- [BaselineAnalyzer](/BaselineAnalyzer): Simple tool to analyze a baseline and detect potential loops (i.e. cycles) in package dependencies.

 ## C
 - [CodeMetrics](/CodeMetrics): Tiny code analyser.
 Provides with code metrics such as the number of classes and methods.